 No, Amazon DocumentDB works with a vast majority of MongoDB drivers compatible with MongoDB 3.4+.

 Q: How do I access my Amazon DocumentDB cluster?

-Amazon DocumentDB clusters are deployed within a customer's Amazon VPC and can be accessed directly by EC2 instances or other AWS services that are deployed in the same VPC.
-Additionally, Amazon DocumentDB can be accessed by EC2 instances or other AWS services in different VPCs in the same region or other regions via VPC peering.
+Amazon DocumentDB clusters are deployed within a customer's Amazon VPC and can be accessed directly by EC2 instances or other Amazon Web Services services that are deployed in the same VPC.
+Additionally, Amazon DocumentDB can be accessed by EC2 instances or other Amazon Web Services services in different VPCs in the same region or other regions via VPC peering.
 Access to Amazon DocumentDB clusters must be done through the mongo shell or with MongoDB drivers.
 Amazon DocumentDB requires that you authenticate when connecting to a cluster.
 For additional options, see Connecting to an Amazon DocumentDB Cluster from Outside an Amazon VPC.

 Q: Why are Amazon RDS permissions and resources required to use Amazon DocumentDB?

 For certain management features such as instance lifecycle management, encryption-at-rest with Amazon Key Management Service (KMS) keys and security groups management, Amazon DocumentDB leverages operational technology that is shared with Amazon RDS.

 Q: What instances types does Amazon DocumentDB offer?

 Please see the Amazon DocumentDB pricing page for current information on available instant types per region.

 Yes.
 For more information, please see Amazon DocumentDB (with MongoDB compatibility) Service Level Agreement.